 - Hemorrhoids (in severe cases)

 Even if you exhibit these symptoms, they may not be indicative that constipation is the main underlying issue.
-Many digestive issues have these same symptoms, so you might need to do a little more investigative work if you suspect that constipation isn’t causing you discomfort.
+Many digestive problems have these same symptoms.
+You might need to do a little more investigative work if you suspect that constipation isn’t causing you discomfort.

 A handy, albeit unpleasant way of checking whether you’re actually constipated, is to examine your stool “quality” and referring to the Bristol stool chart.
-Obviously, you don’t have to touch the stool or anything, just look at it after you have a bowel movement and get a general idea of its shape, hardness, etc.
+Obviously, you don’t have to touch the stool or anything.
+Just look at it after you have a bowel movement and get a general idea of its shape, hardness, and anything that stands out.

-If you’re not a fan of checking out your own poop and you feel your symptoms are the result of constipation, then there are a handful of dietary adjustments you should try to see if the issue resolves.
+If you’re not a fan of checking out your own poop, and you feel your symptoms are the result of constipation, there are a handful of dietary adjustments you should try.

-If you recently made the jump to the keto diet and you find your bowel movements have become less frequent, then keto constipation may be the issue.
-Here are a number of reasons you may be experiencing keto constipation.
+If you recently made the jump to the keto diet and you find your bowel movements becoming less frequent, then keto constipation may be the issue.
+Here are several reasons you may be experiencing keto constipation.

 Hands down the most common mistake people make when they switch to the keto diet is overlooking their fiber intake.
 Since the keto diet is essentially grain-free, your fiber intake can drastically decrease if you don’t compensate accordingly.

 So, what makes fiber so crucial for staying regular?
-Dietary fiber acts through several mechanisms to help promote gut motility and support healthy gut microbiome balance, both of which directly influence bowel movement frequency.2
+Dietary fiber acts through several mechanisms to help promote gut motility and support healthy gut microbiome balance.
+Both of these directly influence bowel movement frequency.2

-When your gut motility and/or gut microbiome is compromised by low fiber intake, your body will struggle to move stools efficiently.
+When you don’t consume enough fiber, your body will struggle to move stools efficiently.
 If left unmanaged, this can eventually manifest into irritable bowel syndrome (IBS).